Eyepatch

 An eyepatch is a small patch that is worn in front of one eye.
 It may be a cloth patch attached around the head by an elastic band or by a string, an adhesive bandage, or a plastic device which is clipped to a pair of glasses.
-It is often worn by people to cover a lost or injured eye, but it also has a therapeutic use in children for the treatment of amblyopia.
+It is often worn by people to cover a lost, infected, or injured eye, but it also has a therapeutic use in children for the treatment of amblyopia.
 Eyepatches used to block light while sleeping are referred to as a sleep mask.

 An eyepad or eye pad is a soft medical dressing that can be applied over an eye to protect it.
 It is not necessarily the same as an eyepatch.

 History

 In the years before advanced medicine and surgery, eyepatches were common for people who had a lost or injured eye.
 They were particularly prevalent among members of dangerous occupations, such as soldiers and sailors who could lose an eye in battle.
 While stereotypically associated with pirates, there is no evidence to suggest the historical accuracy of eye patch wearing pirates before several popular novels of the 19th century (see Association with pirates below).